 Reasons for making a will

 And it’s not enough just to make a will.
 Every will needs to be reviewed regularly and brought up to date if your circumstances change.
 For example, if you marry, divorce, remarry or enter into or dissolve a civil partnership, any existing will may become invalid.
-In a sample survey among our own clients, around 80 per cent said their will was out of date.

 Here are some important reasons why everyone should make a will: